 Its clear that the Equifax breach is a big deal due to the type of information exposed.
-We’re sharing some simple tips to protect your personal information, and protect your business at the same time.
+We’re sharing some simple ways to protect your online accounts, both personal and business information.
 Still relevant a year later!

 Its more important than ever to use a Password Management tool and secure your accounts.
 The New York Times put together a simple tool where you can see how many times your information has been breached.
 If you’re re-using the same password on multiple websites especially with the latest Marriott Breach on 11/30 – affecting 500 million customers – its time to update.